 When my son’s screen addiction really got out of hand, I decided that if you can’t beat them, join them.
 I told my son he can have screen time if he learns how to make his own video games.
 I found a tutor for him and his friends and they happily learned Scratch and Java.

-For the past two summer, my son and his friends spent a week at computer camp designing Mods in Minecraft in teams.
+For the past two summers, my son and his friends spent a week at computer camp designing Mods in Minecraft in teams.
 It felt a little like an expensive week of gaming, but I told the other moms that we are laying the groundwork for teaching the boys to program.

 My computer programmer friends at work tell me that Python is the language for gamers and that it’s actually easier to learn than Java so I’m going to be trying out Python using Teach Your Kids to Code: A Parent-Friendly Guide to Python Programming by Bryson Payne.
 I hope it’s very parent-friendly as I am not technical at all!

-What I usually do with my son, is throw the book in a conspicious place in his room and wait a few days to see what happens.
+What I usually do with my son, is throw the book in a conspicuous place in his room and wait a few days to see what happens.
 Sometimes nothing happens.
 Sometimes, he will find and devour the book.
 I am hoping the Python book will not require much adult intervention.

 Summer Art: Drawing Superhero Comic Books